tokox/sio-tool/README.md

 -   Generate codes from the specified template (including timestamp, author, etc.)
 -   List problems' stats of one contest.
 -   Use default web browser to open problems' pages, standings' page, etc.
--   Setup a network proxy.
-Setup a mirror host.
+-   Set up a network proxy.
+Set up a mirror host.
 -   Colorful CLI.

 Pull requests are always welcome.